Operationalizing content moderation "accuracy" in the Digital Services Act: Statistically estimating legal requirements

-\paragraph{Number of samples (cost).} An unduly burdensome reporting requirement would interfere disproportionately with the right to conduct business (Art.
+\item \textbf{Number of samples (cost)} An unduly burdensome reporting requirement would interfere disproportionately with the right to conduct business (Art.
 16 CFR).
-Thus, our statistical analyses focuses on cost: how many annotations are needed to provide a reasonable width confidence interval?
-In particular, recall estimation is costly because it requires estimating the number of remaining positives among all visible content (false negatives, $FN$).
-The rarer they are, the more samples are needed to construct a reasonable estimate for the false negatives.
-This same challenge is well known for tasks like information retrieval, where recall is defined over all webpages on the web \cite{aslam_statistical_2006}.
-With variance reduction techniques, we can provide a narrower interval for a fixed cost \cite{mcbook}.
+Thus, our statistical analyses focuses on cost: \textit{how many} annotations are needed to provide a reasonably good estimate?
+In general, a larger sample yields better estimates.
+On the other hand, as $p$ approaches 0, it requires more samples to accurately estimate e.g. if $p=0.02$, 10 samples would likely yield estimates $\hat{p}=0.0$ or $\hat{p}=0.1$, where the sample contains 0 or 1 pieces of violating content.
+More samples would be needed to refine the granularity of $\hat{p}$. \end{itemize}